 William Radford, a native of Manchester, England, became the Director of St. Francis Xavier University (StFX) Extension in 2007.
 He brought to the position extensive experience in research and program implementation in the fields of internationalization, international and community development, corporate responsibility, immigration and emigration, First Nations education, and distance learning.
 He also has years of experience in post-secondary education institutions and has held senior positions at Ryerson University, Southern Alberta Institute of Technology, McMaster University, and the Nova Scotia Agricultural College.

-Phil Davison, a native of Oxford, Nova Scotia, holds a PhD in adult education (post-secondary leadership) from the University of New Brunswick, a MA (adult education) and a BEd (secondary) from Dalhousie University, and a BSc in geology and computer science from Acadia University.
+A native of Oxford, Nova Scotia, Davison holds a PhD in Adult Education (post-secondary leadership) from the University of New Brunswick, a MA (adult education) and a BEd (secondary) from Dalhousie University, and a BSc in Geology and Computer Science from Acadia University.

-As the Director of the St. Francis Xavier University (StFX) Extension Department since 2010, Phil has over 25 years of experience working at home and abroad in the areas of community development, adult literacy, policy creation and evaluation, virtual learning, strategic partnership negotiation, and conflict resolution.
-His breadth of experience encompasses consultancy contracts for national and provincial research projects, as well as positions in government and post-secondary institutions most notably as Dean of Continuing Education at the Nova Scotia Community College.
-He has taught courses at the graduate and undergraduate levels at a variety of Atlantic Canadian universities including Dalhousie University, Mount Saint Vincent University, and the University of New Brunswick.
-His published works include conceptual and practice-focused articles in scholarly and trade journals, presentations, and reflective essays.
+Dr. Davison has over 30 years of experience working at home and abroad in the areas of community development, adult literacy, policy creation and evaluation, virtual learning, strategic partnership negotiation, and conflict resolution.
+His breadth of experience encompasses consultancy contracts for national and provincial research projects, as well as positions in government and post-secondary institutions, most notably as Dean of Continuing Education at the Nova Scotia Community College and Director of the StFX Extension Department.
+He has taught courses at the graduate and undergraduate levels at a variety of Atlantic Canadian universities including Dalhousie University, Mount Saint Vincent University, and the University of New Brunswick, and his published works include conceptual and practice-focused articles in scholarly and trade journals, presentations, and reflective essays.